How to write a strong pitch

 Why make a pitch?

-Who is your audience and what do these people care about?
-And how much do they already know about your product or industry?
-Once you know that, you can adapt your story accordingly.
-That way, your audience will feel addressed. - Make it visible
+Who is your audience and what matters to them?
+How much do they already know about your product or industry?
+Tailor your story accordingly.
+This will ensure your audience feels engaged.

-Once your listeners have heard your pitch, they will hopefully want to know more.
-Think in advance what questions your audience will have and what your answer will be.
-Then you will come across as convincing and knowledgeable. - Do research
+Once your audience has heard your pitch, they will hopefully want to know more.
+Think in advance about what questions your audience might have.
+Make sure you have an answer ready, as this will make you come across as knowledgeable.

+Make sure you are well-informed about the market and sector in which you operate.
 This will help you answer questions after your pitch.
-Get important information with market research, industry research, the KVK Company Counter or a location scan (in Dutch).
+Get important information with market research, industry research, the KVK Company Counter or the KVK Market scan (in Dutch).

 Tips for a persuasive pitch